Uttam-Singhh/MediLink/README.md

 	git push origin

 **5.** Create a Pull Request 🤟🏻
-	<br>If you go to your repository on GitHub, you’ll see a `Compare & pull request` button.
+	<br>Now you go to your repository on GitHub, you’ll see a `Compare & pull request` button.
 Click on that button.
-We'll review your code and merge it if it passes all the tests ❤️
+We'll review your code and merge it if it passes all the tests.❤️